Overview

 - Present complementary tooling ecosystems, including Protégé and owlready2, for interactive and programmatic ontology development and reasoning.

-- Extend the legendary OWL Pizza tutorial5 with a diversity of representational problems (e.g. class/individual, identity, equivalence and disjointness, spatial (containment and mereology) and processual (transformational, developmental), qualities, quantities, roles and information objects through concrete examples such as the classification of pizzas based on their toppings and their qualitative and quantitative spicyness, the loss and gain of identity in the making of dough, the roles played by individuals and devices in the making and delivering of pizzas (SULO Pizza Tutorial)6.
+- Build from the legendary OWL Pizza tutorial with a diversity of representational problems (e.g. class/individual, identity, equivalence and disjointness, spatial (containment and mereology) and processual (transformational, developmental), qualities, quantities, roles and information objects through concrete examples such as the classification of pizzas based on their toppings and their qualitative and quantitative spicyness, the loss and gain of identity in the making of dough, the roles played by individuals and devices in the making and delivering of pizzas (SULO Pizza Tutorial).

 - Empower participants to adopt reproducible, maintainable, and FAIR engineering practice for their own ontology projects.